Open Search -

 Richmond Park Golf Course – London’s first municipal golf course – was opened in June 1923 by HRH The Prince of Wales.
 The course was designed by F.G.
 Hawtree in collaboration with five-time Open Champion J.H.
 Taylor.
 Such was the course’s success, Hawtree was commissioned to design a second course, which was opened in 1925 by HRH the Duke of York.

-In the years after opening, a number of private members golf clubs were formed, each adopted Richmond Park Golf Course as their home course.
+A number of private members golf clubs were formed, each adopted Richmond Park Golf Course as their home course.
 These clubs included; The Priory Golf Club (founded 1924, renamed as Richmond Park Golf Club in 1953, still active); Putney Park Golf Club (founded 1925, still active); White Lodge Golf Club (founded 1928, still active); Ruskie Hall Golf Club (no longer active); Centurion Golf Club (no longer active).

 Priory Golf Club, London.
 Golf Club Spoon.